The Institute for Intercultural Studies

 IIS NEWSLETTER NOW AVAILABLE ONLINE.

 Current and some back editions of the IIS newsletter, "Notes from the Field" are now available in pdf format on line.
-The newsletter was published semi-annually from 1999 through 2002 during Mead Centennial activities.
-It continues as an annual publication.
-If you'd like to be put on the mailing list, please send your name and mailing address to institute@interculturalstudies.org.
+The newsletter was published semi-annually from 1999 through 2002 during Mead Centennial activities, and continued as an annual publication until the final Fall 2009 edition.

 THE DOUBLE BIND IN PARIS